bassdman/modulerizr-webpack-plugin/README.md

     })]
 };
 ```
-> Details for the plugin configuration you see in the next section ["How to run modulerizr"](#how-to-run-modulerizr)
+> Details for the plugin configuration you see in the next section ["How to use it"](#how-to-use-it)

 Voilà, your're done.
 This will be rendered to:
 ``` html